athrvkk/athrvkk.github.io/_pages/outreach.md

 # Outreach

 I have been incredibly fortunate to receive invaluable advice from various friends and colleagues at CMU, including <a href="https://scholar.google.com/citations?user=ggFzw0MAAAAJ&hl=en&oi=ao">Lucio Dery</a>, <a href="https://scholar.google.com/citations?user=i7V1kJgAAAAJ&hl=en&oi=sra">Amrith Setlur</a>, <a href="https://scholar.google.com/citations?user=yInhszwAAAAJ&hl=en">Simran Khanuja</a>, and <a href="https://scholar.google.com/citations?user=G1Jw4CYAAAAJ&hl=en&oi=ao">Amanda Bertsch</a>, amongst others, who have mentored me in my research projects and grad school applications.
 Now that I'm a PhD student, I am committed to giving back to the academic community.
-I would be thrilled to support and mentor aspiring researchers, <strong>especially those from underrepresented communities</strong>.
+I would be thrilled to support and mentor aspiring researchers, especially those from underrepresented communities.

 You can book a meeting slot in my outreach office hours [here](https://calendar.app.google/Ekko2kLsNFxgMQKe8).

-## Research Mentorship
+## Research Mentorship / Collaboration

-It is great to hear that you are interested in doing research!
-At the moment, my bandwidth to mentor new students is limited.
-However, if you’re interested in my research or have project ideas related to robustness, generalization, trustworthiness, and evaluation of language models, please feel free to email/slack me.
+It is great to hear that you are interested in doing ML research!
+If you’re interested in my research or have project ideas related to
+- The science of Foundation models
+- Understanding their failure modes, limitations, & geometric properties
+- Making them more robust & generalizable

+Then please feel free to email/slack me.
 I’d be glad to discuss your interests and explore any potential opportunities!

-Additionally, I highly recommend checking out the <a href="https://nlp.usc.edu">USC NLP Group</a>.
-They have outstanding faculty and PhD students who are involved in some of the most exciting projects in NLP.
-Even if we don’t get a chance to work together, I’m confident you’ll find a great fit with them!

 <!-- As someone who is passionate about both conducting research and mentoring, I understand how valuable time and effort are for both mentors and mentees.
 To ensure a good fit for both of us, I would appreciate it if you could complete a demonstration of interest.
 This small demo project or write-up will help us get a sense of our potential collaboration.
 Your demo might include: